Lucky3028/ObserverUtils/src/main/java/click/seichi/observerutils/contextualexecutor/ContextualExecutor.md

 # ContextualExecutor

-The codes written in this direcotry come from GiganitcMinecraft/SeichiAssist[^1] which is licensed under GPLv3.
+The codes written in this directory come from GiganitcMinecraft/SeichiAssist[^1] which is licensed under GPLv3.

 [^1]: https://github.com/GiganticMinecraft/SeichiAssist/tree/develop/src/main/scala/com/github/unchama/contextualexecutor